Set Yourself Up For Failure

 You see, to protect us from all distractions, like seemingly without purpose shifting priorities, unreasonable requests from stakeholders who didn’t understand the importance of our work, and even gossip, Bellatrix had to become our communication gate.

 She’d choose which information to pass through, which to make more palatable, and which to stop entirely.
-In other words, Bellatrix was simultaneously distorting messages, lowering the fidelity, introducing delays, and even dropping some communication.
+In other words, Bellatrix was simultaneously distorting messages, lowering fidelity, introducing delays, and even dropping some communication.
 Worst of all, she wasn’t an impenetrable shield.
 Some undesirable communication still leaked through.
 But now, without context, it was confusing and disorienting.

 Growth

 But the problems didn’t stop there.
 Some undesirable information was, in fact, critical feedback.
 Shielding folks from critical feedback is like shielding plants from the sun — plants don’t grow in the shade.
-Humans need feedback to learn and grow, and become more resilient as well.
+Humans need feedback to learn and grow and become more resilient as well.

 Without timely feedback, we miss out on opportunities.
 Conflicts get swept under the rug to fester.
 We never learn the inner workings of our larger org and lose the sense of connection.
 We don’t get to have a voice.
 And ultimately, we disengage.